zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^Instead, the view declaration is delegated to and implemented by another view, FSListView in this example

 [.code-highlight: 7,9]
-^and, most importantly, we forward the business logic events to the container model, which is where we gathered all the state knowledge and decide what's next.
+^and, most importantly, we forward the business logic events to our model, which is where we gather the view state knowledge to decide what's next.

 [.code-highlight: all]
-^Containers are just one example...another one most of us are familiar with is the coordinator pattern.
+^Containers are just one example...

+^Something else most of us are probably familiar with is the coordinator pattern.

 [.code: auto(1)]